28 and Me

 A follow-up study "28andOC" was completed in 2019 to investigate the impact of chronic hormone suppression on brain structure/function in the same individual over the same time-course.
 "28andHe" investigates diurnal changes in hormone production in a densely-sample male.

 Pritschet L., Santander T., Taylor C., Layher E., Yu S., Miller M.B., Grafton S.T., Jacobs E.G. (2020) Functional reorganization of brain networks across the human menstrual cycle.
 NeuroImage.

-Fitzgerald M., Pritschet L., Santander T., Grafton S.T., Jacobs E.G. (In press) Cerebellar network organization across the human menstrual cycle.
+Fitzgerald M., Pritschet L., Santander T., Grafton S.T., Jacobs E.G. (2021) Cerebellar network organization across the human menstrual cycle.
 Scientific Reports

 Mueller J., Pritschet L., Santander T., Taylor C., Grafton S.T. *Jacobs E.G., *Carlson J.M.
-(In press) Dynamic community detection reveals transient reorganization of functional brain network subcommunities across a female menstrual cycle.
+(2021) Dynamic community detection reveals transient reorganization of functional brain network subcommunities across a female menstrual cycle.
 Network Neuroscience *Co-senior authors